girginseyitali/justsoftwarer/README.md

 - 👋 Hi, I’m @justsoftwarer
-- 👀 I’m interested in game development
+- 👀 I’m interested in Game Development and Web Development
-- 🌱 I’m currently learning Unreal Engine
 - 📫  You can reach me via girginseyitali@gmail.com

 <!---